Lago Di Sorapis Hiking Guide: Passo Tre Croci to Sorapiss

 I chose to hike in the late afternoon because I wanted to catch the famous Dolomiti sunset at the lake.
 I started my hike around 3:30 pm.
 This hike took a while and I got extremely nervous being out on my own with the sun setting on the way back, so I recommend to anyone wanting to do this to exercise caution and bring headlamps, water, and snacks and be CAREFUL on this trail (please see disclaimer down below)

-Why Hike to Lago di Sorapis?
+Why should YOU Hike to Lago di Sorapis?

 Lago di Sorapis is an otherworldly glacial lake with a striking turquoise hue, framed by the rugged cliffs of the Dolomites.
 This trail offers breathtaking views, lush forests, and a rewarding sense of accomplishment upon reaching the lake.
 It’s a moderate hike that combines both scenic beauty and a bit of adventure.